semgrep/semgrep-docs/docs/semgrep-app/user-management.md

 semgrep login
 ```

+This generates a unique token that is used to identify a member or admin.
+When logged in, members can run scans on their local machine through the `semgrep ci` command.
+This sends findings data to Semgrep Cloud Platform.

-This enables members to run scans through the `semgrep ci` command.
-Admin users can view these member tokens in the **Settings > Tokens** tab.
+Only admin users can view member tokens in the **Settings > Tokens** tab.
 A token's access cannot be escalated to an admin-level token.
 A user must first obtain the admin role and then create a new token as an admin.
 See the following section on [Changing a user's role](/semgrep-app/user-management/#changing-a-users-role).

+Additionally, only admin users can make changes to the [Rule board](/semgrep-app/rule-board).

 ![Screenshot of member tokens list](/img/member-tokens-table.png#md-width)<br />